-Connections to Current/Future Work:I am incorporating reflection and the what you going to do aspect of self-reflection in my courses this year.
+Connections to Current/Future Work:I am incorporating reflection and the "what you going do" aspect of self-reflection in my courses this year.
 I think I want to use video for those conversations.

 I think I need to be more clear about power imbalances in my writing even though I don't always want to do that.
 There is a fine balance between informing and whining.

 I am definitely working on building relationships with groups in the community who do this type of work and bringing a little 'ai māmā to the table so that I can then ask for kōkua.